 Blizzard Entertainment is a premier developer and publisher of entertainment software.
 After establishing the Blizzard Entertainment label in 1994, the company quickly became one of the most popular and well-respected makers of computer games.
 By focusing on creating well-designed, highly enjoyable entertainment experiences, Blizzard Entertainment has maintained an unparalleled reputation for quality since its inception.

-Blizzard Entertainment’s track record of back-to-back #1-selling games spans more than a decade, including its most recent releases, StarCraft® II: Heart of the Swarm™ and World of Warcraft®: Mists of Pandaria®.
+Blizzard Entertainment’s track record of #1 games spans more than two decades, including its most recent releases, Overwatch™, World of Warcraft®: Warlords of Draenor™, Hearthstone®: Heroes of Warcraft™, Diablo® III: Reaper of Souls™, and StarCraft® II: Heart of the Swarm™.
 The company has also garnered broad critical acclaim, achieving multiple Game of the Year awards across each of its blockbuster franchises.
 In addition, Blizzard Entertainment’s online-game service, Battle.net®, is one of the largest in the world, with millions of active players.

 The high-quality products based on Blizzard Entertainment’s game universes have also proven popular with gamers.
 These products include action figures, novels, comics, manga, board games, pen-and-paper role-playing games, apparel, and the World of Warcraft Trading Card Game, which is a bestseller in its category.
-Extending the reach of its games even further, Blizzard Entertainment is currently at work with Legendary Pictures, the studio behind the feature films The Dark Knight Rises, Inception, Watchmen, 300, and Superman Returns, on a live-action Warcraft® movie.
+Extending the reach of its games even further, Blizzard Entertainment is currently at work with Legendary Pictures, the studio behind the feature films Man of Steel, The Dark Knight Rises, Inception, Watchmen, and 300, on a live-action Warcraft® movie.

 On March 12, 2013, Blizzard Entertainment released StarCraft II: Heart of the Swarm, the first expansion to the company’s blockbuster real-time strategy game StarCraft II: Wings of Liberty.
-Heart of the Swarm features a brand-new campaign focused on the vengeful Queen of Blades as she struggles to reunite the fragmented zerg Swarm, as well as a vast number of updates and improvements to StarCraft II’s acclaimed and wildly popular competitive multiplayer experience.
+Heart of the Swarm’s campaign focuses on the vengeful Queen of Blades as she struggles to reunite the fragmented zerg Swarm.
+The expansion also introduced a vast number of updates and improvements to StarCraft II’s acclaimed and wildly popular competitive multiplayer experience.

 StarCraft II: Wings of Liberty launched on July 27, 2010, and sold through more than 1 million copies in its first 24 hours of availability and more than 3 million in its first month, making it the fastest-selling strategy game of all time.
 Alongside the launch of StarCraft II, Blizzard released a brand-new version of its acclaimed online gaming service, Battle.net, which has been redesigned from the ground up to be the premier online gaming destination for Blizzard gamers, with several enhancements and new features, such as voice communication, cloud file storage, leagues and ladders, achievements, stat-tracking, and more.